Chongbong Band

 The Chongbong Band was formed in late July 2015.
-The creation of the band has been attributed to North Korean leader Kim Jong-un.
+The creation of the band has been attributed to North Korean leader Kim Jong Un.
+Kim's wife, former singer Ri Sol-ju, is said to have been involved in the formation of the Band.
 The Chongbong Band's appearance at the time that another pop group, the Moranbong Band, disappeared sparked rumors about it being a replacement for the latter.
 However, the Moranbong Band reappeared on 7 September 2015, a week after the Chongbong Band made its public debut in Moscow, Russia.

 History

 Creation

 The group was formed on 28 July 2015.
-Its creation has been attributed to Kim Jong-un.
+Its creation has been attributed to Kim Jong Un.
 Kim's wife, Ri Sol-ju, was also involved in its creation.
-Chongbong Band, much like Moranbong Band also attributed to Kim Jong-un, was created to produce "music 'for the people.'"
+Chongbong Band, much like Moranbong Band also attributed to Kim Jong Un, was created to produce "music 'for the people.'"

 According to South Korean media and Radio Free Asia, Chongbong Band replaced Moranbong Band whose former members disappeared from the public.
 Some of them reportedly left the band to get married and others were deported out of the country.
-Moranbong band, however, returned on 7 September 2015 to perform in a concert attended by Kim Jong-un.
+Moranbong band, however, returned on 7 September 2015 to perform in a concert attended by Kim Jong Un.